 Between fall harvest and freezing temperatures, the roads need to be bladed and shaped up for winter.
 During this time, areas that have dust control treatment may be torn up.
 Dust control permits are valid until October 31 of the year issued.
 Property owners that have oil or seal coat will need to patch holes.

 Driving a snowplow is one of the toughest jobs around.
-Operators must maneuver a 27' truck with a 10' plow while dealing with foggy windows, swirling snow, slippery roads, icy intersections and everyday traffic.
+Operators must maneuver a 27' truck with an 11' plow and a 9' wing while dealing with foggy windows, swirling snow, slippery roads, icy intersections and everyday traffic.
 So please, "give 'em a brake."

 - During snow storm conditions, snow plows are considered and should be treated as an emergency vehicle.